 And remember that dogs love to lick people.
 They even like licking our faces.
 This means that whatever has been in their mouth is now on your skin, or even inside your body! it’s probably better not to encourage your dog to lick your face, but if you do, be ready to wash your face properly after.

-How to keep my dog from eating cat poop?
+How to stop your dog from eating cat poop in the garden

 Poop eating can be a difficult habit to break, so start with the most practical options.
 In other words, if your dog can't find poop, your dog can't eat poop.
-The simplest thing to do is put the cat litter tray where your dog can't get to it.
+If they're eating cat poop indoors, put the cat litter tray where your dog can't get to it.
 Try keeping it in a separate room, or restrict your dog's access by using a baby gate.
 Your cat can still access the tray, but your dog is kept away.

 You can also invest in a dog proof litter box.
 You can find this at any decent pet store or online.

 It’s often not your own cat that poops in the garden.
 Neighbouring cats will, however!
 Cats tend to poop away from their own home location.
-Keep your garden or outdoor spaces cat poop free.
+The best way to stop your dog from eating cat poop in the garden, is to keep your garden or outdoor spaces cat poop free.
 Most felines bury their poop in the ground, but others will leave it out in the open.
 It’s usually on soil, so if it’s really an issue, apply a ground covering such as large stones or other decorative surface (be sure your dog won’t eat this too) to deter cats.
 Clean any poop up as quickly as possible.
 Again, if it's not there, your dog can't eat it.

-How to stop a dog from eating cat poop?
+Training your dog to stop eating cat poop?

 On top of the methods of prevention mentioned above, the main thing to remember is that you shouldn’t make a fuss over your dog’s behaviour because your attention would feel like a reward to him.
 Your dog may also be eating poop out of boredom, so make sure he has lots of environmental enrichment to keep him occupied.